KevinFasusi/supplychainpy/docs/quickstart.rst

     >>>                                        reorder_cost=Decimal(5000), file_type="csv")

-The orders are then passed to the monte carlo simulation:
+The orders are then passed as a parameter to the monte carlo simulation:

 .. code:: python